Canadian women down Finns, keep rolling in Olympic hockey

 At 2-0-0, Japan and Switzerland have already qualified for the quarter-finals out of Pool B.

 The Canadian women are after a fifth straight Olympic title.
-The Finns (0-2-0) are two-time bronze medallists.
+The Finns, who lost 3-1 to the U.S. in its opener, are two-time bronze medallists.

 Canada's record against the Finns at the world championships and Olympics now stands at 27-1-0 (6-0-0 at the Olympics).

 The Finns won bronze at 2017 IIHF women's world championship in Plymouth, Mich., where they upset Canada 4-3 in the preliminary round with Raty making 35 saves.
 The closest Finland had come previously to beating the Canadians was a 6-6 exhibition tie in 1999.

-Canada struck early Tuesday with Daoust intercepting a Finnish clearance for a 2-on-1 opportunity.
-Daoust deftly delayed her pass to freeze the goalie and then slipped the puck between the defenceman's legs to Agosta for a tap-in goal just 35 seconds in.

 Meaghan Mikkelson, a 33-year-old defenceman and three-time Olympian from St. Albert, Alta., marked her 100th international appearance for Canada.